Stably free modules and the unstable classification of 2-complexes: Further directions

 The finite $2$-complexes given in the proof of \cref{thm:non-uniqueness} are irreducible and so show that some further conditions must be imposed.
-This was shown to be true by Jajodia \cite[Corollary 4]{Ja79} when the $X_i$, $Y_i$ have a single $2$-cell.
+This was shown to be true by Jajodia \cite[Corollary 4]{Ja79} in the case where the $X_i$, $Y_i$ have a single $2$-cell. \end{remark*}